MISSISSIPPIPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 Arizona municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement.

-The Environmental Protection Agency (EPA) and other federal government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
-Mississippi municipalities must take swift action to meet these federal guidelines, mitigate legal proceedings, and protect public health.
+The Environmental Protection Agency (EPA) and other government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
+Mississippi municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.

 Public water systems in Arizona must act now to secure financial support for PFAS water treatment and infrastructure upgrades